-- To ensure that their children are capable of travelling independently on the bus. - To provide their children with a fare / ticket / valid go card. - To ensure their children have an understanding of the Code, the bus rules and appropriate behaviour. - To communicate respectfully with the operator, school and transport staff. - To teach their children about bus safety and raise their awareness of the consequences for misconduct which can include refusal of travel. - To demonstrate appropriate bus travel behaviours to their children. - To co-operate with the school and bus operator in managing bus misconduct and implementing agreed actions which can include refusal of travel. - To ensure the safe travel of their children to and from the bus stop. - To be available for discussions about the behaviour of their children. - To cooperate with the implementation of agreed actions under the Code, which could include refused travel for a period of time or implementation of behaviour agreements to support improvements in students' travel behaviour.
+- To ensure that their children are capable of travelling independently on the bus. - To ensure their children have an understanding of the Code and the bus rules. - To communicate respectfully with the operator, school and transport staff. - To teach their children about bus safety and consequences for misconduct. - To demonstrate appropriate bus travel behaviours to their children. - To co-operate with the school and bus operator in managing bus misconduct. - To ensure the safe travel of their children to and from the bus stop. - To be available for discussions about the behaviour of their children.